-I love teaching fraction multiplication--particularly multiplication of mixed numbers.
+I love teaching fraction multiplication in middle school math--particularly multiplication of mixed numbers.
 Why?
 Because I have fun explaining why multiplying mixed numbers DOESN'T work a certain way.

 Inevitably, when we start multiplying mixed numbers, some students want to multiply the fractions by the fractions and then multiply the whole numbers by the whole numbers.
 And I can see why they might think that's ok - after all, when you add and subtract, you deal with the whole numbers and fractions separately.
 Sometimes, I think they don't want to be bothered with making improper fractions, because it's "easier" to just do 2 x 3 and then 3/4 x 1/2, haha.